landoscar/landoscar/README.md

 【 DNI IF YOU ARE GOING TO START SHIT WITH THE MAIN HOST, TWOTIME. 】

 > Elliot/Sora is our main fronter as of now, Due to personal reasons.
-Along with TwoTime.

 > Yes we change hosts alot, No it does not make us any less of a system then we are.
 Some of our headmates struggle with being host.